If you’re breastfeeding, newly pregnant or just thinking about getting pregnant, you may be wondering how it’ll affect your skin care routine.

 To combat acne and protect your skin from UV rays, we recommend the following skin care routine for our pregnant and breastfeeding patients.

-2. Skin Pharm Clarifying Pads: With salicylic acid (the recommended 2%), glycolic acid (5%) and lactic acid (5%), these pads are pregnancy- and breastfeeding-safe!
+Crystal Clear: With salicylic acid (the recommended 2%), glycolic acid (5%) and lactic acid (5%), these pads are pregnancy- and breastfeeding-safe.
 Bonus?
-Since they’re made with AHAs/BHAs, they combat pregnancy acne AND fight the visible effects of aging!
+Since they’re made with AHAs/BHAs, they combat pregnancy acne, brighten skin and fight visible effects of aging, too.

 What about Skin Pharm treatments?